 The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt is a five-year research project (2018-2023) based at the Chair of Egyptology of the Julius Maximilian University Würzburg and funded by the Excellent Ideas programme.
-The team consists of Korshi Dosoo (research group leader), Edward O. D. Love, and Markéta Preininger.
+The team consists of Korshi Dosoo (research group leader), Markéta Preininger, and Julia Schwarzer.

 Our goal is to advance the study of the corpus of Coptic “magical texts” – manuscripts written on papyrus, as well as parchment, paper, ostraca and other materials, and attesting to private religious practices designed to cope with the crises of daily life in Egypt.
 There are about five hundred of these texts which survive, dating to between the third and twelfth centuries of the common era.
 The largest published collection to-date, Ancient Christian Magic (Marvin Meyer & Richard Smith, 1994), contains only about one hundred of these texts – about a fifth of the total number – while the remainder of those published are scattered in over a hundred books and articles, accessible to and known by only a few specialists.